gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/install.md

 ## Overview

-The **GNU MCU Eclipse QEMU** is a fork of the public open-source [QEMU](http://wiki.qemu.org/Main_Page) project, customised for more support of Cortex-M cores, and a better integration with the **GNU ARM QEMU Debugging** plug-in.
+The **GNU MCU Eclipse QEMU** is a fork of the public open-source [QEMU](https://www.qemu.org) project, customised for more support of Cortex-M cores, and a better integration with the **GNU MCU QEMU Debugging** plug-in.

 ## Download